masyl/dndominos/rules.md

 - When placing a domino that will bridge two or more dominos, you only need to math the value of one other tile.
 - If a domino you have in hand cannot be place anywhere, it become a joker and you can place it next to other dominos without matching the value of the tile.

-Once the dungeon map is fully revealed, nothing special happens in the basic rules, but some extended rules can be used to change the game.
+Once the dungeon map is fully revealed, the rules get a few teaks to accelerate the game:

+- Every dice roll when looting a room get a +1 bonus.
+- Respawning rules change in favor of the respawning player.

 Actions